 10 Fun Games with a Blanket!

+10 Fun Games with a Blanket!At the Autism Treatment Center of America, we nearly always put blankets in our playrooms.
 Here’s a tip – if you are putting a blanket in the playroom, try to find one that is a very loose knit so that even if your child hides under it, you can still see their eyes and notice their “Green Lights”.
 You could also try using sari fabric, since it is very strong and durable, and generally fairly see-through.

 Here are 10 tried and tested playroom games using blankets:

 - Magic Carpet Rides: To work on Clear Single Words, Longer Sentences.
 Encourage your child to sit on the blanket and give them fun rides around the playroom.
 Once they are highly motivated, ask them to say the word “Ride” to continue the game.
 For a fun variation, or for a child with more language, pretend that the Magic Carpet flies to different countries and have a silly activity to do in each country (e.g., in Australia, you have to go upside down, in Iceland, you shiver in a big way).
 Invite your child to tell you which country they want to fly to.